gregplaysguitar/django-trolley/readme.markdown

    `cart.models.CartProductInterface`.
 Alternately, copy the sample `shop` app into your project and customise.

-7. Define the `CART_PRODUCT_TYPES` setting - typically

-        CART_PRODUCT_TYPES = (
-            ('shop', 'product'),
-        )

-8. Create shop templates - samples are provided in `demo/templates/shop`
+7. Create shop templates - samples are provided in `demo/templates/shop`

+# Standalone payments

+django-trolley's payment system is designed to be usable by itself for non-shop payments (donations, generic website payments etc).
+An example app is provided (`payment`) - to install, follow installation steps 1-4 above, and also do the following:

+1. Symlink or move the `payment` directory onto your path.

+2. Add `'payment'` to INSTALLED_APPS

+3. Add `'payment.urls'` to your root url conf, i.e.

+        (r'^payment/', include('payment.urls')),

+4. Create a payment form template at `payment/index.html` — see the `demo/templates/payment/index.html` for an example.

+# Example shop

+An example shop app is provided - this can be used directly, or as a starting point for a custom shop app.
+Generally you'll want to write your own shop app since this one is very simple.

+# Settings

+Various other settings are available for customisation - these are located and documented in the file `cart/settings.py`, but can be overridden in your project's  `settings.py` with the CART prefix.
+Eg

+    CART_ORDER_DETAIL_MODEL = 'shop.OrderDetail'

-# Demo shop
+# Demo project

-A demo shop app and templates are provided as a starting point.
-To use:
+A demo project is provided to demonstrate the example shop and payment app working in conjunction with the cart.
+To run the demo:

-    >> cd demo
+    >> cd path-to-django-trolley/demo
     >> python manage.py syncdb
     >> python manage.py runserver

-# Settings

-Various other settings are available for customisation - these are located in the file `cart/settings` but can be overridden in your `settings.py`